-$2 \times 4 \text{ cm}$
+2 x 4 cm

 Punctuation

 Punctuation is designed to help readers and prevent misunderstanding.

 Ampersand (&)

 The ampersand is used in the names of organizations and companies.

 When an ampersand is used, the serial comma is omitted.

 Examples:

-Editorial, Graphics & Publishing Services Paul, Weiss, Rifkind, Wharton & Garrison LLP Apostrophe (') In making the plural in numerals, do not use an apostrophe.
-Examples:
+Editorial, Graphics & Publishing Services

+Paul, Weiss, Rifkind, Wharton & Garrison LLP

+Exception: